Copyleaks/Java-Plagiarism-Checker/README.md

 </p>
 </ol>
 <h3>Configuration</h3>
-<p>You can configure Copyleaks SDK in one of two ways:<p/>
+<p>You can configure the Copyleaks SDK in one of two ways:<p/>
 <ul>
 <li>Download the code to your workspace – choose this option if you want to alter the code and add capabilities to match your own specific needs.
 Download the project from here, open it using Eclipse and choose ‘Import Project’ from your own workspace.
 Then, follow the next steps:
 <ol>
 <li>Go to ‘General’, choose ‘Existing projects into workspace’ and press next.</li>
-<li>Fill in the details of the project you just downloaded under ‘Select root directory’.</li>
+<li>Fill in the details about the project you just downloaded under ‘Select root directory’.</li>
 <li>Make sure that the project Copyleaks API is checked.</li>
 <li>Press ‘Finish’.</li>
 </ol>
-<p>Now you have the project in your workspace and you can make alternations that fits your own specific needs.
+<p>Now you have the project in your workspace and you can make alterations that fits your own specific needs.
 As default, the project includes the file ‘Main.java’.
 This file will allow you to easily run and check your project.</p></li>

 <li>Download the JAR files – choose this option if you want to use the code as-is.
 Download the <a href="https://api.copyleaks.com/downloads/sdk/java/CopyleaksAPI.Java.JARs.v2.0.zip">JAR files</a> and then, follow the next steps:
 <ol>